Charbel-11/Exchange-Rate-Tracker/backend/README.md

 4. To run the flask application, write:
     1. set FLASK_APP=server.py
     2. flask run
-The flask application will be running on localhost:5000 by now
+5.The flask application will be running on localhost:5000 by now

 ## Database Models
 The database has 3 models: